Skip to main content

 Rule 3745-55-93 | Containment and detection of releases.

-(A) In order to prevent the release of hazardous waste or hazardous constituents to the environment, secondary containment that meets the requirements of this rule must be provided [except as provided in paragraphs (F) and (G) of this rule]:
+(A) In order to prevent the release of hazardous waste or hazardous constituents to the environment, secondary containment that meets the requirements of this rule shall be provided [except as provided in paragraphs (F) and (G) of this rule]:

 (2) For tank systems that store or treat materials that become hazardous wastes, within two years after the hazardous waste listing, or when the system has reached fifteen years of age, whichever comes later.

-(B) Secondary containment systems must be:
+(B) Secondary containment systems shall be:

 (1) Designed, installed, and operated to prevent any migration of wastes or accumulated liquid out of the system to soil, ground water, or surface water at any time during the use of the tank system; and